Below is a descriptive list of past research projects funded through CHW. They appear in alphabetical order by title.

 The Integration of Chemistry and Biology to Seed a Next Generation of Malaria and Tuberculosis Therapeutics.

 Professors Erik J. Sorensen and Dr. Joel S. Freundlich led a chemistry-driven effort to seed the discovery of novel antitubercular and antimalarial agents.
 Key to their effort was the development of a novel synthetic methodology to efficiently construct complex organic molecules, both natural products and their designed analogs that have the desired biological activity.
 Through extensive biology-based collaborations at Princeton University and abroad, they detailed the in vitro and in vivo efficacy of these small molecules, and thoroughly examined their mechanism of action.
 The end result of this research should be both novel biological targets and facilely accessible small molecules that modulate them to achieve the desired antitubercular and/or antimalarial activity.
+This project was funded by the Health Grand Challenge.

 Who Governs the Microbe?
 Exploring the Emergence of Authority as Response to the Risk of Infectious Disease